About Us

 Home |About Us

-For the Heat Treatment Industry, we manufacture batch & continuous furnaces (especially with salt quenching) for hardening & tempering, carburising & carbonitriding, nitriding & nitrocarburising, austempering, annealing, normalising, solutionising as well as ovens for drying, baking, ageing, stress relief, calcining & similar processes.
+For the Heat Treatment Industry, we manufacture mostly continuous furnaces for hardening & tempering, carburising & carbonitriding, nitriding & nitrocarburising, austempering, annealing, normalising, solutionising as well as ovens for drying, baking, ageing and other low temperature processes.

 image

-For the PM industry (Press & Sinter, MIM & AM ) we manufacture mesh belt, roller hearth, pusher, walking beam, and band furnaces for continuous debinding, sintering, sinter hardening, sinter brazing, steam treatment, powder annealing and bimetal bonding as well as bell / elevator retort furnaces for batch processing.
+For the PM, MIM & AM industry we manufacture mesh belt, roller hearth, pusher, walking beam, bell / elevator, retort and continuous band furnaces for debinding, sintering, sinter hardening, sinter brazing, steam treatment, powder annealing and bimetal bonding.

 image

-We also provide turnkey custom furnace solutions for uncommon & non-standard applications
+We also provide turnkey custom furnace solutions for non-standard applications involving metal components & particulate materials.

 image